sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-05-abapb/btp-ea-onboard-05-abapb.md

 In the background, it enables Cloud Foundry, creates default space, and assigns users to specific roles.

-In the boosters overview, select the booster "Prepare an Account for ABAP Development", read the "Overview" description, and check the required "components".
-Entitlement of "Cloud Foundry Runtime" is required, which means your Global Account is entitled to use Cloud Foundry runtime.
+In the boosters overview, select the booster "Prepare an Account for ABAP Development," read the "Overview" description, and check the required "components."
+Entitlement to "Cloud Foundry Runtime" is required, which means your Global Account is entitled to use Cloud Foundry runtime.

 Press **"Start"** to start the booster.